Muffinmann/plotgit/readme.txt

 all data that needed to be plotted are stored at data.txt

-original data are from /home/conner/Downloads/Results
+original data are from simulation results